LyquidQrystal/fightorflight/README.md

 This version is no longer server-side only.
 I added new items and entities to support some features.
 # Cobblemon 1.7 support progress:
 ## Finished:
 * This mod won't crash your game now.
-But it's not fully usable.
-Most of the features are unavailable now.
+Most of the features are available now.
 * Melee attack(Cobblemon already implemented a simple melee attack, but we got more special effects for the moves.)
 * Range attack(Finally!
 It seems to work.
 I'll try to test if there are some other bugs.)
+* Pokemon will attack the target you hit.
+* Some other features
 ## Unfinished features that you might care about:
-* Pokemon won't attack the target you hit.
-(I can't add a new sensor without overriding
 * Some effects added in 0.9.0 used a special way to implement.
 They might need to be rebuilt?
-* Poke Staff
-* Some misc features
+* Poke Staff(You can only select the move you want to use.
+You can't command the Pokemon to walk/attack a target currently.)
 * Removing the features implemented by Cobblemon.
 ### [Architectury](https://modrinth.com/mod/architectury-api) required!!!
 ## New Features & Changes Since 0.5.3
-### Features included in v0.8.2:
+### Features included in v0.9.0:
 - **Unprovoked Attack Disabled** I personally don't like this feature because the Pokemon spawns anywhere and anytime.It's quite easy to get attacked when you are doing something.
 However,you are free to enable it in the config.
 - **Lower Pokemon Damage:** I noticed that some players commented on the curseforge page that the pokemon damage was too high ,so I lowered the default value of the maximum damage.The stat required to reach the maximum damage is also lowered to suit the lower damage.You are free to use the config to adjust the damage.
 - **Configurable aggresion:** Added a multiplier so that you can multiply the level of the pokemon when calculating its aggresion.